 The New Smyrna Golf Club includes an 18-hole, par-72 golf course featuring five sets of tees playing from 4,700 to 6,500 yards.
 With easy access to the beautiful Atlantic coast and many more of Florida's most popular attractions.
 New Smyrna Golf Club is a haven for local and visiting golfers alike.

-On one of the earliest plans for the golf course the developers included a horse stable and a bridle path that encircled the entire golf course property.
+Thirteen of the original 18 holes from the 1948 Donald Ross and Associates design are still in use today.
+They consist of hole numbers 1, 2, 3, 9 and the current back nine, holes 10-18.
+In addition, the original plans for the golf course included a horse stable and a bridle path that encircled the entire golf course property.

 1000 Wayne Avenue